endail/hx711-pico-c/README.md

 2. Build.

-3. Copy `calibration.uf2` to the Raspberry Pi Pico.
+3. Copy `calibration.uf2` in the build directory to the Raspberry Pi Pico.

 4. Open a serial connection to the Pico at a baud rate of 115200 and follow the prompts.